The first time I set up an online store, I remember staring at the blank canvas before me not knowing where to start.

 I’ll be using a single photo of a hot sauce bottle on a white background.
-But for products where the customer might need more visual information, such as clothing or jewelry, using multiple photos that offer additional angles or details can help improve customer trust.
+But for products where the customer might need more visual information, such as selling clothing or starting a jewelry business, using multiple photos that offer additional angles or details can help improve customer trust.

 Set your price

 Now it's time to set the listing price for your product.
 This is what customers will pay to buy your product.